Faculty Advisory Committee

 Mary M. Keys holds a B.A. from Boston College and an M.A. and Ph.D. from the University of Toronto.
 Her research and teaching interests span a broad spectrum of political theory, with a special focus in Christianity, ethics, and political thought.
 She is the author of Aquinas, Aristotle, and the Promise of the Common Good (2006; paperback 2008) and of articles appearing in the American Journal of Political Science, History of Political Thought, and Perspectives on Political Science.
 She has held various fellowships, including an NEH Fellowship supporting her ongoing research project on “Humility, Modernity, and the Science of Politics,” and she has been a visiting scholar at Harvard University and the University of Chicago.

-Mary Ellen Konieczny, Assistant Professor of Sociology
+Mary Ellen Konieczny (†), Assistant Professor of Sociology

 Mary Ellen Konieczny came to Notre Dame in 2008 after working in the sociology department of Concordia University.
 She received her Ph.D. from the University of Chicago in 2005, where her dissertation centered on the topic of “The Spirit’s Tether: Orthodoxy, Liberalism and Family among Contemporary American Catholics.”
 She also completed her Masters of Divinity from Weston Jesuit School of Theology.
-Her research interests revolve around the broad themes of religion and family life and religion in American democracy.
-She is particularly interested in exploring how culture and social processes in local contexts intersect with discourse and politics in the public sphere.
+Her research interests revolved around the broad themes of religion and family life and religion in American democracy.
+She was particularly interested in exploring how culture and social processes in local contexts intersect with discourse and politics in the public sphere.

 She recently published The Spirit’s Tether: Family, Work, and Religion among American Catholics (2013), a book with Oxford University Press that was developed out of her dissertation study.
 This ethnography of liberal and conservative Catholic parishes examines the role that religion and family life play in America’s political polarization.
-Her second book project is a qualitative study of religion at the U.S. Air Force Academy, in which she explores religion in the military and the historical changes in and tensions between the disestablishment of religion and its free exercise.
+Her second book project was a qualitative study of religion at the U.S. Air Force Academy, in which she explored religion in the military and the historical changes in and tensions between the disestablishment of religion and its free exercise.

 Gerald McKenny, Walter Professor of Theology